Fourth of July in Washington includes fireworks, military flyovers and protests

 Power to the People March.
 An anti-Trump march will begin at noon on the Mall.

 Black Lives Matter Protest and Unity Human Flag.
-A 12:30 p.m. commemoration of George Floyd, Breonna Taylor and others killed by police at the National Museum of African American History and Culture.
+A 12:30 p.m. commemoration of George Floyd, Breonna Taylor and others killed by police, at the National Museum of African American History and Culture.

-DC Protest March.
-Marches will gather at 3 p.m. at Malcolm X Park and march to downtown following a rally at the park.
+D.C.
+Protest March.
+Marchers will gather for a rally at 3 p.m. at Meridian Hill Park, also known as Malcolm X Park, and proceed downtown.

 Metro

-Hours of operation: Metro will open at 8 a.m. and will remain open for 30 minutes after the conclusion of the fireworks.
+Hours of operation: Metro will open at 8 a.m. and remain open for 30 minutes after the conclusion of the fireworks.

-Getting to the Mall: The Smithsonian station is the closest Metro station to the Mall, but it gets very crowded during big events.
-To avoid the crush, you can exit at another station within walking distance of the Mall, including Federal Triangle, Foggy Bottom, Metro Center, Gallery Place, Archives, L’Enfant Plaza and Federal Center SW.
+Getting to the Mall: The Smithsonian station is the closest Metro station to the Mall, but it becomes very crowded during big events.
+To avoid the crush, you can exit at another station within walking distance of the Mall.
+Your options include Federal Triangle, Foggy Bottom, Metro Center, Gallery Place, Archives, L’Enfant Plaza and Federal Center SW.

 Scheduled track work: The platform reconstruction project on the western end of the Orange and Silver lines continues.
 Passengers in that area should consider using an open station on another line, rather than taking shuttle buses from stations west of Ballston.
-Arlington Cemetery remains closed.
+The Arlington Cemetery station remains closed.

-Metrobus: The bus system will operate on a “Covid-19 weekend schedule” meaning fewer routes are operating.
+Metrobus: The bus system will operate on a “covid-19 weekend schedule” meaning fewer routes are operating.
 Buses will run from 8 a.m. to 11 p.m.
 Passengers are required to enter and exit through the rear door.
 Detours are likely near the Mall area.

-Other tips: Load or buy your SmarTrip cards in advance to avoid lines at fare vending machines.
-Some stations may be entry-only and exit-only to facilitate moving people through the system, so be prepared to walk to another station in the event this happens.
+Other tips: Load or buy your SmarTrip cards in advance to avoid lines at the fare machines in Metro stations.
+Some stations may be entry-only and exit-only to facilitate moving people through the system, so be prepared to walk to another station in the event you encounter one of these.

 Other transportation services: The D.C.
 Circulator Mall route is canceled during the pandemic and will not be operating Saturday.
 Water taxi service to the Mall is also canceled.